-If you received a certificate from Minnesota Housing, enter the shareholder's pro rata share of the credit on line 23.
+If you received a certificate from the Minnesota Housing Finance Agency (MHFA), enter the shareholder's pro rata share of the credit on line 21.

-If you are eligible for the nonrefundable Short Line Railroad Infrastructure Modernization Credit, enter the shareholder's pro rata share of the credit on line 24.
+If you are eligible for the nonrefundable Short Line Railroad Infrastructure Modernization Credit, enter the shareholder's pro rata share of the credit on line 22.

-If you are eligible for the nonrefundable Credit for Sales of Manufactured Home Parks to Cooperatives, enter the shareholder's pro rata share on line 25.
+If you are eligible for the nonrefundable Credit for Sales of Manufactured Home Parks to Cooperatives, enter the shareholder's pro rata share on line 23.

-Enter the shareholder's pro rata share of the 2024 credit for increasing research activities that is passed through to the shareholders.
+Enter the shareholder's pro rata share of the 2023 credit for increasing research activities that is passed through to the shareholders.